sirkon/ldetool/README.md

 Still, the major advantage is:
 1. It can be fast

-We had severe shortage of resources at my last job, we couldn't just buy some more power, so we had no choice.
-We had to write it manually.
+We had severe shortage of resources at my last job, we couldn't just buy some more power, so we had no choice and were writing all this manually.
-It turned out most of things to retrieve data are repetitive and we are writing nearly the same things again and again.
+It turned out most of things to retrieve data are repetitive and we are writing nearly the same things again and again, see below.

 ##### Typical operations:
-1. Check if the rest starts with the certain string or character and pass it
+1. Pass all data to the certain string or character including it – bounds are rarely needed per se and something is wrong otherwise
-2. Just pass first N characters
+2. Take all data up to the certain bounding string or character and then pass both data and bound.
-3. Look for the char or substring (in what follows we shall call this character or string the __target__) in the rest and pass it
+3. Just take the rest.
-4. Take all data from the rest up to the target and save it somewhere having some type with conversion if possible (string to numeric)
+4. Type conversion might be needed on data retrieval.
-5. Take the rest and save it somewhere
+5. Check if the rest starts with the certain string or character and pass it
-6. Take until the target or the the whole rest if not found and save it somewhere
+6. Just pass first N characters
 7. Optional areas: there should be a possibility to ignore some subset of the extraction rule if it wasn't successful for the rest and roll the rest back to the start of failed attempt, like this:
     ```perl
     Rule =
         ?Start(
             ^" start=" Time(string) ' '
         )
         ^" rest=\"" Rest(string) '"';